Aakasamlo Oka Tara

-Aakasamlo Oka Tara is an upcoming Indian Telugu-language film directed by Pavan Sadineni.
+Aakasamlo Oka Tara or AOT is an upcoming Indian Telugu-language film directed by Pavan Sadineni.
 The film stars Dulquer Salmaan and Satvika Veeravalli in the lead roles.
 It is produced by Sandeep Gunnam and Ramya Gunnam, under Lightbox Media, while it is presented by Swapna Cinema and Geetha Arts.
-The film is set for release in Telugu, Malayalam, Tamil, and Hindi.
+The film is set for release in Telugu, Malayalam, Tamil, Kannada and Hindi.
 The title is derived from a song of the same name from the 1986 Telugu film Simhasanam.

+The film is scheduled to release on 20 November 2026.